-As you can see, there’s a lot of places to go before you can master the piano.
+As you can see, there’s a lot of places to go before you can master how to teach yourself piano.
 But don’t worry.
 If you practice the above every single day, you’ll be able to play in as little as 20 hours.

 Just be consistent and don’t give up.

 If you’re feeling overwhelmed, we get it.
 It’s a lot.

 That’s why we always recommend getting yourself an online piano course to give you a structured, step-by-step way of learning piano.
 Go from A to Z easily.

 Lately, our favorite pick has been PianoForAll.
 If you want to learn classical music though, read our review of Piano Marvel.
 If you’re looking for a practice tool to help you check out our review of Playground Sessions or our Melodics review.

 It’s definitely the best way to learn – more affordable and flexible than a private tutor, and not as confusing as going it all alone.

 Frequently Asked Questions

 Learning how to play music on your own is definitely more difficult than having someone teach you.
 That’s because it takes a lot of self discipline to learn the skills and then consistently practice them.
 It’s often easier when you have some sort of outside accountability – like a tutor/teacher/friend/community/etc. But it is definitely possible to teach yourself piano, no matter who you are.

 Yes, it’s definitely possible to learn most of what you need to know to play a real acoustic piano using a keyboard.
 The concepts, notes, chords and theory is generally the same.
 However, most keyboards do not have “weighted keys.”
 That means the pressure required to press the keys on a real piano is much more than most keyboards.
 So the nuances of your finger movement and pressure will be different and may take some getting used to when transitioning between piano and keyboard.